-With the new law set to take effect on 9 October, contractors should take immediate steps to assess their contractual entitlement, and if it exists, to ensure its finance team is alerted to the need to record the increase in costs clearly.
+With the new law set to take effect next year, contractors should take immediate steps to assess their contractual entitlement, and if it exists, to ensure its finance team is alerted to the need to record the increase in costs clearly.
 The record of the costs should be produced in a report capable of being disclosed to the employer on an interim basis, to satisfy the interim claim update requirements in most standard claims clauses.

 Other contractual or legal complexities may also arise, for example if the contractor is in delay as compared to the contractual completion date.
 In those circumstances, the contractor will need to establish its entitlement to recover any amount, including any increased minimum wage costs, in relation to periods of delay.
 The employer is likely to have strong grounds to argue there is no entitlement if the contractor's delays are proven to be its own liability.
 This is particularly so if the project was due to complete before the introduction of the new law but actually completed after its introduction.

 It is possible, in such a scenario, that contractors will link new claims concerning change in law to other claims they may be advancing in relation to project delays.

 The basis of the contractual entitlement and the contractor's position and reasoning on these matters, together with supporting project records, will need to be clearly set out in any claim submission.